“Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.“

 - Although the tours are a bit too expensive for my budget, I have heard great things about the Mayan Exploration Center.
-I also have completed a very engaging and complete course on Mesoamerican Culture through the Center’s founder, Dr. Ed Barnhardt, offered by Great Courses Plus.
+I also have completed a very engaging and complete course on Mesoamerican Culture through the center’s founder, Dr. Ed Barnhardt, offered by Great Courses Plus.

 Pros of Living in Merida

-A millennium before Europeans were willing to divest themselves of the Biblical idea that the world was a few thousand years old, the Mayans were thinking of millions and the Hindus billions.
+“A millennium before Europeans were willing to divest themselves of the Biblical idea that the world was a few thousand years old, the Mayans thought of millions and the Hindus billions.”